Reducing Risk Is Not About Technology - It's About Mindset

 So while today's technology can provide valuable insights, the risk to morale from this new data suggests businesses face a Catch-22 situation.

-However, both goals - Insight and Privacy - can be met.
+However, both goals - gaining Insight and respecting Privacy - can be met.

 Some prudence is required though.
 Just because technology can provide an ever-increasing level of detail, this does not mean employers either want it, need it or will ever use all of it.
 Instead, the right summary report at the right time, to the right person can have a very powerful and positive effect.
 While we’re on the topic, another good reason to keep data capture to a minimum is to avoid the very real risk under duty of care legislation, of not acting on data you gathered!

 If your objective is to reduce the frequency and severity of collisions, we recommend all communications focus on this purpose (i.e. WHY data is gathered) and the expected behaviours (e.g. HOW an employee drives).
 Extraneous or sensitive personal data (e.g. WHERE or WHEN trips occurred) should generally not be stored or shared only with the employee (e.g. for the purpose of raising self-awareness of their behaviour and showing how to improve performance).

-We believe that the rule here is simply "less is more" - and this approach also helps with GDPR compliance.
+In summary, we believe that the rule here is simply "less is more" - and this approach also helps ensure GDPR compliance.

 Simple, Rolling 30 Day Score